CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### **Treasure**

-The stone brazier conceals a mound of coal, beneath which rests a gold statuette of a sun dhampir (worth 100 bc) swathed in crimson fabric.
+The stone brazier conceals a mound of coal, beneath which rests a gold statuette of a sun dhampir (worth 100 bc) swathed in lavender fabric.
 A Vermkin concealed the figurine here in the hope that their fellow Vermkins would not pilfer it.

 A detect magic spell will reveal that the statuette is imbued with divination magic.
 When held by any non-evil creature, the figurine can be used to ask a question, receiving a telepathic response as though the caster had employed augury (consult the rulebook for this spell's description).
 Once a creature has asked its question and received a response, the statuette can never be activated again.